 Endovenous Laser Ablation

-Endovenous Laser Treatment (ELT) is a minimally invasive ultrasound-guided method for treating varicose veins using laser energy.
-The laser energy is delivered through a fine optical fiber that is inserted into the underlying abnormal vein.
+Endovenous Thermal Treatment is a minimally invasive ultrasound-guided method for treating varicose veins using energy, either laser of radio frequency.
+The energy is delivered through a fine optical fiber that is inserted into the underlying abnormal vein.
 This in-office treatment is performed with only local anesthesia and can bring rapid improvement of any symptoms associated with varicose veins or venous insufficiency.
-The goal of ELT is to treat the underlying abnormal vein(s) with the broken valves.
-The laser energy heats the vein at the tip of the optical fiber, causing the abnormal vein to close.
+The goal of thermal is to treat the underlying abnormal vein(s) with the broken valves.
+The energy heats the vein at the tip of the optical fiber, causing the abnormal vein to close.
 Blood is routed to the normal functioning veins.
-With time the abnormal vein, treated by ELT, is broken down and resorbed by the body.
+With time the abnormal vein, treated by thermal energy, is broken down and resorbed by the body.
 The procedure takes less than one hour and you are able to walk out and resume most of your normal daily activities.

 - No vein stripping – No surgery!

 - It is an in-office procedure – No hospitalization!

 - Walk in and walk out in about an hour!

 - A nearly pain-free procedure